+a.
+Walkovers.

-- a.
-Walkovers. - (1) If a club fails to provide the minimum size of team for any match, the League Secretary shall be empowered to award a walkover win to its opponents. - (2) Scoring. - i.
-A walkover win shall be scored 7-0, each game being scored as 14-7, for block position calculations. - b.
-Abandoned Matches. - (1) Definition.
-A lawn is unplayable if: - i. both captains agree it is unplayable; or - ii. there is sufficient surface water on any part of the lawn to prevent a ball hit through it from reaching any one of the four boundaries. - (2) Options.
-If one or more lawns are unplayable, the two captains may: - i. choose to continue the match; or - ii. agree to abandon the match; or - iii. disagree, in which case the match shall be abandoned. - (3) If a match is abandoned because one or more lawns are unplayable, every attempt should be made to complete the match at a later date unless one team has already won more than half of the scheduled number of games.
-Failing this, the match shall be awarded to the team with the most wins in completed games; if the number of wins is shared equally, the match shall be declared a draw. - (4) If all the lawns are playable but the two captains mutually agree to abandon the match for some other reason, the match score at the time it is abandoned shall be the recorded score. - (5) If all the lawns are playable and one captain wishes to abandon the match but the other wishes to continue, any uncompleted games shall be awarded to the team that is prepared to continue.
+- (1) Where a club fails to provide the minimum size of team for any fixture, the League Secretary shall be empowered to award a walkover win to its opponents. - (2) A walkover win shall be scored 7-0, each game being scored as 14-7, for block position calculations.

+b.
+Abandoned Matches.

+- (1) Definition.
+A court is unplayable if: - i. both captains agree it is unplayable; or - ii. there is sufficient surface water on any part of the court to prevent a ball hit through it from reaching any one of the four boundaries. - (2) Options.
+Where one or more courts are unplayable, the two captains may: - i. choose to continue the match; or - ii. agree to abandon the match; or - iii. disagree, in which case the match shall be abandoned. - (3) Where a match is abandoned because one or more courts are unplayable, every attempt should be made to complete the match at a later date unless one team has already won more than half of the scheduled number of games.
+Failing this, the match shall be awarded to the team with the most wins in completed games; should the number of wins be shared equally, the match shall be declared a draw. - (4) Where all the courts are playable but the two captains mutually agree to abandon the match for some other reason, the match score at the time it is abandoned shall be the recorded score. - (5) Where all the courts are playable and one captain wishes to abandon the match but the other wishes to continue, any uncompleted games shall be awarded to the team that is prepared to continue.